-Tuckup Canyon The western canyon areas are dominated by expansive Esplanade surfaces and many ins-and-outs, with long distance on obscure disused trails, and few reliable water sources.
-In the period after a rain or a good winter season there are large pothole water sources, but locating them can be very difficult.
+Tuckup Canyon The western Canyon areas are dominated by expansive Esplanade surfaces and many ins-and-outs, with long distance on obscure disused trails, and few reliable water sources.
+In the period after a rain or a good winter season there are important large pothole sources, but locating them can be very difficult.

-The main bed is mostly non-technical passable (difficult travel) with 2 notable chockstone obstacles and many difficult boulder jumbles.
-The travertine conglomerate arch (bridge) is a popular visit from the river.
+The main bed is mostly non-technical and is passable (difficult travel) with several obstacles, including two high bypasses, and two chockstone climbs, a tunnel and a bridge, and many difficult boulder jumbles.
+Differences in seasonal water flowing in the lower sections could make travel very different from year-to-year.
+The travertine conglomerate arch (bridge) is well-known as a popular visit from the river.

 2015 March - Extensive dayhiking from the river (2nd visit) to the west arm arch and back.